davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 Switch scenes of stages easily.
 Pass and retrieve arguments to your scenes and compute them.<br>
 The controller of the scene must inherit from the class 'FxmlSceneControllerBase'.

+### Switch scene with SceneSwitcherUtil

+This utility class is used to wrap the below listed variants.
+Just check out the methods in the class SceneSwitcherUtil.

 ### Switch scene of your opened stage

 If there is only one open stage, you can pass 'null' as parameter.
 This solution grabs all of your open stages and gets